Text

 Admission test

 A completed Degree of Bachelor of Fine Arts in Music from an institution of higher education of three years or more, equivalent to 180 credits, and passed entrance examination.
+In addition English course 6 or English level 2 are required.
 A TOEFL test result, minimum score 575 with a TWE score of at least 4.5 (PBT) or 90 with a TWE score of at least 20 (iBT) or an IELTS test result with an overall band score of minimum 6.5 and no band score below 5.5 or equivalent is required.

 Apply on universityadmissions.se